raganwald-deprecated/homoiconic/2009-03-07/surreal.md

 The Scheme dialect of Lisp is noted for its elegance.
 Lisp started as an almost direct implementation of the [Lambda Calculus](http://en.wikipedia.org/wiki/Lambda_calculus), and while Common Lisp programming can be extraordinarily pragmatic, Lisp and the Lisp culture both encourage elegant solutions to problems.
 Scheme implementations *must* implement [tail call optimization](http://en.wikipedia.org/wiki/Tail_recursion "Tail recursion").
 This in turn means that you can often write a recursive solution to a problem that runs as fast as an iterative solution.
 And that means you don't have to choose between elegance and performance: You can have your cake and eat it too.

-But "Being more elegant than C++" is a very low bar to clear.
-As Paul Graham [noted](http://www.paulgraham.com/hundred.html "The Hundred-Year Language"):
+> Entia non sunt multiplicanda praeter necessitatem. --John Ponce of Cork, 1639

-> The Lisp that McCarthy described in 1960, for example, didn't have numbers.
+In Paul Graham's essay [The Hundred-Year Language](http://www.paulgraham.com/hundred.html "The Hundred-Year Language"), he noted that having separate representations for numbers and lists is unnecessary, an idea dating back to 1960: *The Lisp that McCarthy described in 1960, for example, didn't have numbers.
 Logically, you don't need to have a separate notion of numbers, because you can represent them as lists: the integer n could be represented as a list of n elements.
 You can do math this way.
-It's just unbearably inefficient.
+It's just unbearably inefficient.*

-Wow.
-A language where numbers were represented as lists of *n* elements.
-The "lists of length n" implementation of numbers is really based on two things: The empty list or `[]`, and the operation of adding an element to it, an operation we could call `succ`, `next`, or `++` depending on your preferred programming language.
+This "lists of length n" implementation of numbers is based on just two things: The empty list or `[]`, and the operation of adding an element to it, an operation we could call #succ, #next, or ++ depending on your preferred programming language.
 Since we only have one kind of thing, the thing we can add to an empty list is an empty list.
-Therefore, the number "six" would be represented as `[[], [], [], [], [], []]`, a list of six empty lists.
+Therefore, the number "six" would be represented as a list of six empty lists:

+    SIX = [ [], [], [], [], [], [] ]

 Is that elegance?
-I think it does have one component of elegance: It has fewer "things" in it, because you just have lists rather than having lists and integers.
+I think it does have one component of elegance: It has fewer "entia" in it, because you just have lists rather than having lists and integers.
 Having a smaller set of core things is definitely part of elegance.
 Just ask anyone who struggles with Java's object/primitive dichotomy if you don't believe me.

 But there's another component of elegance that must be considered, the question of *scale*.
-To see this in action, let's compare "lists of length n" to another representation, [Surreal Numbers](http://en.wikipedia.org/wiki/Surreal_number).
+"Lists of length n" do not scale.
+To see why, let's compare "lists of length n" to another representation using lists, [Surreal Numbers](http://en.wikipedia.org/wiki/Surreal_number).
+Like our "lists of length n" representation of numbers, Surreal Numbers will be built (conceptually) out of just lists and the empty list.
+Thus, they have as few "entia" as "lists of length n," so they are a good candidate for comparison.

 **Surreal Numbers**